Introduction to the Phases of Hair

 What the “Phases of Hair” Really Mean

-The Hair Growth Cycle Explained
+The Phases of Hair Explained

 Overview of the 4 Main Phases